Shad02w/cmz/README.md

 ```

-You can also define configuration file in Typescirpt with `cmz.config.ts` file
+You can also define configuration file in Typescirpt , to do that , create a `cmz.config.ts` file and set it up similar to above

 ```javascript
 import { defineConfig } from '@shad02w/cmz'